 With over 20 years of experience in the field of social work, I've been privileged to work in a variety of mental health settings including those providing psychiatric, eating disorder, and addiction treatment services.
 While various symptoms and behaviors may seem quite different at the outset, common core issues are often at the root of these problems.
 In our time together, we will explore the underlying emotions related to the problems you're identifying and pair that with a new understanding of how your emotions, thoughts and behaviors connect as well as practical skills to improve your functioning in your day to day life.

-My approach is tailored to your individual needs and situation.
-Therapy activities may include traditional "talk therapy", mindfulness exercises, motivational interviewing, exposure work and homework assignments that connect to the work being done in the session.
-In some cases, an individual is simply seeking a neutral party and supportive listener.
-I encourage collaboration with other professionals involved in your care and am open to including family members as appropriate to further your progress in treatment.
+My approach is tailored to your individual needs and situation and always starts with meeting you where you are.
+Therapy may include traditional "talk therapy", skill development to improve emotion regulation and distress tolerance, mindfulness exercises, exposure work and homework assignments that connect to the work being done in the session.
+In some cases, an individual is simply seeking a safe space and supportive listener to facilitate the processing of thoughts and emotions.
+Beyond direct individual work, I encourage collaboration with other professionals involved in your care and am open to including family members, as appropriate, to further your progress in therapy.